nakamauwu/nakama/README.md

 Source code of the next social network for anime fans.
 Still on development.

+New work is being done at [next](https://github.com/nakamauwu/nakama/tree/next) branch.

 ## Docker build

 The easies way to start the server and its dependencies is by using [Docker](https://www.docker.com/).